 Peru is a country in South America that's home to a section of Amazon rainforest and Machu Picchu, an ancient Incan city high in the Andes mountains.
 The region around Machu Picchu, including the Sacred Valley, Inca Trail and colonial city of Cusco, is rich in archaeological sites.
-On Peru’s arid Pacific coast is Lima, the capital, with a preserved colonial center and important collections of pre-Columbian art.
+On Peru’s arid Pacific coast is Lima, the capital, with a preserved colonial centre and important collections of pre-Columbian art.

-Day 1: Essentially Lima
+Day 01: Lima

 Arrive in the wondrous city of Lima, the capital of Peru.
-From within the historical center to the surrounding streets, the city is filled with beautiful architecture and fabulous sites, a constant reminder and acceptance of the country’s colonial past.
+From within the historical centre to the surrounding streets, the city is filled with beautiful architecture and fabulous sites, a constant reminder and acceptance of the country’s colonial past.
 The Government Palace, known as House of Pizarro, stands at the edge of the square with opulent fringe adorning the façade.
 The pearl building almost shimmers in the sunlight, while the scent of fresh flowers fills the square.
 White and red blossoms surround the square in front of the palace in homage to the Peruvian flag.
 Close by you can hear the bustling central market where vendors sell fresh produce and restaurateurs call to you.
 The air is fragranced with a mixture of Lucama and garlic competing for reign over the freshest scent.
 You can almost taste the lemon from the number of ceviche stands, the citrus slowly rolling over the crab and sole.
 As the day drifts into evening you can settle into your accommodation at Foresta Hotel and embrace the luxuries of Lima at night.
-Overnight in Lima
+Overnight in Lima.

-Day 2: Colorful Cusco
+Day 02: Cusco

 Watch the waves of the beach drift away in the distance as you make your way through the Andes and on to Cusco.
 The influence of Spanish control remains in Cusco’s architecture and narrow streets; however, the food and culture of the city remain distinctly Peruvian.
-The cobblestone streets wind through the hills and around the city’s historic center.
-Multi-storied buildings line the road with colorful life and practically kiss along the walls without end.
+The cobblestone streets wind through the hills and around the city’s historic centre.
+Multi-storied buildings line the road with colourful life and practically kiss along the walls without end.
 Enjoy the life inside of the Plaza de Armas where people often linger along the many steps of the cathedral.
-The spires cast a warm shadow over the square and fall along the fountain in the center.
+The spires cast a warm shadow over the square and fall along the fountain in the centre.
 Settle into a café and let the warm scent of fresh coffee drift across the tabletops.
 The unforgettable life of essential Peru continues.
-Overnight in Cusco
+Overnight in Cusco.

-Begin your day with the juicy flavor of pineapple and papaya before venturing into the hills of Cusco.
+Begin your day with the juicy flavour of pineapple and papaya before venturing into the hills of Cusco.
 The ruins of Sacsayhuaman Fort stand on a hill overlooking the entire city.
 Wander along the narrow streets, past the local shops, and venture to the large polished dry stonewalls.
 Notice how the boulders were carefully cut to fit together without mortar.
 The walls tower over you and the city below.
 They seem to stretch into the distant trees until eventually they end and give way to a large opening of grass.
 Stroll through the grass and find what looks like what was once a labyrinth sprawled out in the distance, the grandiose stone circle filled with geometric shapes.
 The circle was actually the base for a towering building that overlooked the fortress and the Incan capital city.
 From the hilltops to the treetops, the fort stretches an impressive expanse and continues to overlook and defend Cusco.
-Overnight in Cusco
+Overnight in Cusco.

-Day 4: The Sensational Sacred Valley
+Day 04: Sacred Valley

 The sun rises over Cusco and the trees in the distance bring a new day and new adventures.
 The cobblestone streets soon fade to smooth roads as you venture past the ruins of Sacsayhuaman and into the lush land of the Urubamba Valley.
 The roads wind along the foothills of the Andes, along the Urubamba River, and through the delicate villages and farms that populate the valley.
 Fields stretch along the fertile floor while the hills are tiered with impressive terraces of farmland.

-Visit Ollantaytambo, an Incan fortress that guarded the entrance of the Sacred Valley, protecting the land and the people from invasion.
+Visit Ollantay Tambo, an Incan fortress that guarded the entrance of the Sacred Valley, protecting the land and the people from invasion.
 The beige stone stands intimidating and grand amongst the rolling peaks that surround the valley.
 The fortress consists of a series of stone terraces rising up the mountainside accessed by a single staircase. Ñusta Bath is sure to awe you, as it is a fountain carved from a single piece of granite.
 Water continues to run along the aqueduct and spill into the stone bath sprinkling the surrounding grass with mist.
 The Sacred Valley is more than just ruins and history; it is a living piece of Peru.
-Overnight in Sacred Valley
+Overnight in Sacred Valley.

 Your journey through the Urubamba Valley continues with a ride along the Orient Express rail coach.
 The train is luxurious and comfortable, the chairs plush and the view spectacular.
 The valley’s green glows in the morning sun while you drift past with an open panorama of the world outside.
-Arrive in Aguas Calientes, a city known for its leisured hot springs and close vicinity to Machu Picchu.
+Arrive in Agues Calientes, a city known for its leisured hot springs and close vicinity to Machu Picchu.
 The Urubamba River rushes along the foothills and next to the main street of the city.
 The scent of roasting meat drifts through the city and along the river’s edge.

 The quick journey to the entrance of Machu Picchu feels like a lifetime as your excitement pulses through you.
 The lush forest straddles the mountains and surrounds the plateau.
 The stone walkway carries you from the entrance, through the winding staircase and walls and into the open highland of Machu Picchu.
 Once you are within the ruins, follow your guide on a fabulous tour of the lost Incan city.
 The plateau is clear of brush.
 The stones sparkle in the late morning sun.
 The musk of fresh rainfall and wet stone emanates from the city.
 The peak of Huayna Picchu casts a friendly shadow over the ruins.
 The Temple of the Three Windows sits at the top of a glowing slope with three windows overlooking the landscape beyond.
 The boulders have been cut and pushed together, remaining intact over centuries.
 Clouds drift barely overhead.
 You can almost touch the sun.
 A warm breeze wafts across the ruins and you leave the wondrous city behind knowing you’ll return.
-Overnight in Machu Picchu
+Overnight in Machu Picchu.

 After visiting the day before, and reading Machu Picchu trip reviews, you happily return to Machu Picchu before the sunlight has a chance to wash over the mountaintops.
 Enjoy the ruins virtually to yourself in the early dawn.
-The sunlight lifts over the peaks in the distance giving color and life to the once forgotten city.
+The sunlight lifts over the peaks in the distance giving colour and life to the once forgotten city.
 Whether from the Sun Gate that overlooks the ruins or from within the city itself, the sunlight bathes the ruins bringing with it a moment of perfection.
-For an unparalleled view of Machu Picchu you can be one of the few visitors allowed each day to climb Huayna Picchu.
+For an unparalleled view of Machu Picchu, you can be one of the few visitors allowed each day to climb Huayna Picchu.
 The hike and the experience are always one of a kind.
 The trail winds along the mountain with natural stairs smoothed by time and the elements.
 A rope runs along the mountainside to help bring you to the peak.
 At times the steps are steep and large but the climb is invigorating.

 Once you reach the peak you can look down on the valley below and find that it has almost disappeared behind the majesty of ruins beneath you.
 Machu Picchu looks like a miniature model filled with replicate people.
 The clouds drift past below you and it feels as if you have settled in the sky.
 Eventually you will have to descend from Huayna Picchu and return to Cusco, but for the moment you can see how the world spins below and the wonders of Peru never cease to amaze you.
-Overnight in Machu Picchu
+Overnight in Machu Picchu.

-Day 7: Particularly Puno
+Day 7: Lake Titicaca

 In the morning, you will begin your journey through Peruvian countryside and wind through the unparalleled beauty on your way to Puno.
 The altiplano, the high plain of the Andes, stretches along the mountain range and onto the foothills of the surrounding peaks.
 Small villages decorate the expanse of plains with stone buildings and vibrant clothing.
 Herds of llamas and alpacas give the distance an unassuming wooliness.
 Along the way you will stop at Pucara, a sensational pre-Columbian compound consisting of stone pyramids, including the temple of Raqchi.
 The ruins of the temple remind you of a hollow building where one stretch of wall remains while the rest of the building was taken apart.
 The pre-Incan civilization of the Pachacutec built the temple for the god Wiracocha and was an important destination for pilgrims at the time.
 The surrounding ruins were once warehouses that served as lodging for priests, servants, and farmers.
 The rich scent of earth is carried along the breeze.
 The ruins stand tall against the soft air.
 The sun lingers in the afternoon sky as you continue to Cusco.